-Drowning occurs when normal air exchange in the lungs is prevented.
-This can happen when a person’s nose and mouth are under the surface of a liquid, or when a person’s face comes in contact liquid.
+Near-drowning is respiratory impairment from being in or under a liquid.
+Normal air exchange is prevented by inhaled liquid when a person’s nose and mouth are under the surface of a liquid or when a person’s face comes in contact with liquid.

-Drowning is caused by breathing problems because of liquid, such as water.
-At first, the person will hold his or her breath.
+Near-drowning is caused by liquid, most commonly water, filling the lungs resulting in breathing problems.
+At first, the person will hold their breath.
 Eventually, the person will no longer be able to hold it.
-The liquid will flow into the lungs.
+The liquid will then flow into the lungs.
 This liquid will not allow the normal gas exchange in the lungs to happen.

-Risk factors that increase your chances of drowning include:
+Factors that may increase your chance of near-drowning include:

-Children are most often the victims of drowning.
-The following factors increase a child’s risk of drowning:
+Children are most often the victims of near-drowning.
+The following factors increase a child’s risk of near-drowning:

-Symptoms of drowning may include:
+Symptoms of near-drowning may include:

-In some people, breathing problems may not happen until several hours after a drowning accident.
+In some people, breathing problems may not happen until several hours after a near-drowning accident.

-Your doctor will diagnose a drowning injury based on the events and the person's symptoms.
+A near-drowning injury will be diagnosed based on events and symptoms.
 A physical exam will be done.

 Your doctor may need to test your body's oxygen levels.
 This can be done with:

-Treatment will depend on how bad the drowning episode damaged the body.
-Treatment options include:
+Call for emergency medical services right away.
+Treatment will depend on how badly the near-drowning episode damaged the body.

-To help reduce chances that that you or someone you know will drown, take the following steps:
+To help reduce chance that that you or someone you know will drown:

 American Red Cross